anukriti-ranjan/video_to_ppt/README.md

     2. **Slide 2:** Summary slide covering the segment summary, counter-intuitive points, and topics.
     3. **Slide 3:** Q&A slide containing the question–answer pairs.
   - Automatically convert the presentation to a PDF (using LibreOffice in headless mode).

-- **Version Control:**
-  - Example instructions are provided for pushing the local repository to GitHub.

 #### Requirements